adahooniłigii, 1956-11-01, pages 1-3

 ’Éí bąągo t’óó ch’íhidoolghą́ą́ł níí lá gha’diit’aahii.

-Upon such thing they will merely shake their lines extending as in fact does the lawers.
+Along such thing they will merely shake their lines extending as in fact does the lawyers.

 ’Áko ndi Prescott, Arizona hoolyéedi hazhó’ó baa náhódóot’įįłgo ’índa ’ákót’ée dooleeł ní jiní.

-But in what’s called Precott, Arizona precisely it will come for dismissal in the near future, said it’s told.
+But in what’s called Precott, Arizona precisely as it’s passed through (the area) then it will be right there said it’s told.

 “The motion for dismissal will be argued in court in the near future at Prescott, Arizona.”
 (P. 4)